uix5/info-inpdir/README.md

 configured shortcut (fi: switching slaves via keyboard).
 This is then clear from the `Number of Input Events` field.

+The `Slave Number` field contains a unique integer which allows ID to determine from which slave a *Cursor Exit* or *Shortcut Cursor Return* packet originated.
+It is unclear why the `Source Address` field from the *Common Part* isn't used for this or why this number is sent with every *Input Event*.
+Each number seems to correspond to an index on an ID internal list of known slaves and changes whenever the slaves are changed on the *Master Configuration* tab.

-Masters will send their currently configured keyboard layout with each *Input Event* in case that option is enabled on the *Master Preferences* tab of ID.
+`Master KB Layout`: masters send their currently configured keyboard layout with each *Input Event* in case that option is enabled on the *Master Preferences* tab of ID.
 The number is the language identifier of the keyboard layout.
 See [Language Identifier Constants and Strings][] on MSDN for more information.

 Observed values for `Flags`: